-For cast iron electrodes, the main constituents of the fume will be iron, copper, nickel, manganese, sodium, potassium and calcium oxides, fluorides and silicates, mainly in the form of complex oxides and other compounds.
+For carbon steel electrodes, the main constituents of the fume will be iron, manganese, sodium, potassium and calcium oxides, fluorides and silicates, mainly in the form of complex oxides and other compounds.
 There will also be smaller amounts of other complex metal oxides and silicates.

-Gaseous ozone and nitrous oxides are also formed by arc radiation, and carbon monoxide and carbon dioxide can also be present due to dissociation and reaction with the atmosphere of some of the flux constituents.
+Gaseous ozone and nitrous oxides are also formed by arc radiation, and carbon monoxide and carbon dioxide can also be present due to dissociation of some of the flux constituents.

-Fume composition data for some common cast iron electrodes are given below, and the individual exposure limits for the constituents (when specified) are also given.
+Fume Composition data for the major carbon steel electrodes are given below, and the individual exposure limits for the constituents (when specified) are also given.

-Fume exposure should be controlled to below the recognised exposure limit for each of the individual constituents, and to below 5 mg/m3 for the total particulate fume.
+Fume exposure should be controlled to below the recognised exposure limit for each of the individual constituents, and to below 5 mgm/m3 for the total particulate fume.